SoberingRealityCheck/Astro230_Final_Project/readme.md

 **Step 1: Reduce the data.**
 This is simple, done it a million times, easy peasy.
-Will end up with 6 or 7 separate images (Long/Medium/Short exposures in the B, V, R bands).
+Will end up with 7 separate images (Long/Medium/Short exposures in the B, V, R bands).

 THIS IS DONE!!!
 V band images look a little sus - it might be nice to get some more data so I have more than just 2 images at each setting.